Kuwait Amir Receives Cable Of Congratulations From Chad Pres.

-(MENAFN- Kuwait News Agency (KUNA)) KUWAIT, Jan 3 (KUNA) -- His Highness the Amir Sheikh Mishal Al-Ahmad Al-Jaber Al-Saba received, Wednesday, a cable from Chad's President Idriss Deby, congratulating His Highness the Amir on assuming the top office.
+(MENAFN- Kuwait News Agency (KUNA)) KUWAIT, Jan 3 (KUNA) -- His Highness the Amir Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah received on Wednesday a cable from President General Mahamat Deby, the President of the Republic of Chad, congratulating His Highness the Amir on assuming the office.

-In the cable, the President wished His Highness the Amir good health and further success in leading Kuwait.
+President Deby expressed his congratulations and wishing His Highness the Amir success and good health, prosperity and progress for Kuwait.

-His Highness the Amir sent a reply cable to the president, expressing utmost appreciation for the heartfelt sentiments. (end)
+His Highness the Amir sent a reply cable to the President expressing his appreciation for the heartfelt sentiments and wishing him good health. (end)

 Legal Disclaimer: